Le Muséon

 Le Muséon: Revue d'Études Orientales (The Muséon: Journal of Oriental Studies) is a peer-reviewed academic journal of Linguistics and Oriental Studies.
-It was established in 1881 by Charles de Harlez, subsidised by the government of Belgium and the Catholic University of Leuven.
-The journal is published biannually by Peeters Publishers.
-Articles are in English, French, German, or Italian.
-The editor-in-chief is Andrea Schmidt.
+Established in 1881 by Charles de Harlez, it is subsidized by the government of Belgium and the Catholic University of Louvain.
+The journal is published biannually by Peeters Publishers and features articles in English, French, German, or Italian.
+The current editor-in-chief is Bernard Coulie.

 Abstracting and indexing

-The journal is abstracted and indexed in:
+The journal is abstracted and indexed in the following databases: